This shop featuring chipotle burgers with jalapeno mayo was originally a sponsored post.

-A celebration for back to school is so typically American.
-And yet with Little Miss in the Spanish immersion program at her school, we incorporate a little Latin flair no matter what we’re doing.
-That was my inspiration – the classic American barbecue with a Latin twist in flavors.
+With my daughter in the Spanish immersion program at her school, we incorporate a little Latin flair no matter what we’re doing.
+That became my inspiration – classic American barbecue with a Latin twist in flavors.

 Making these burgers is super easy.
-All you need is ground beef, onion, garlic, cumin, and the La Morena chipotle peppers in adobo sauce.
+All you need is ground beef, onion, garlic, cumin, and chipotle peppers in adobo sauce.
 For this, I used both the chipotle peppers and some of the adobo sauce for additional smoky heat.
-A little goes a long way, but these were so good that after dinner, I turned down chocolate my husband was offering because I wanted to just remember and enjoy the chipotle burgers instead.

 Mince the chipotle peppers as finely as you can.
 If you want more heat, add an extra pepper.
 If you want a little less, only use on chipotle pepper.